Story by: Kim Huston on August 23, 2019

 However, researchers noted that if viewers stopped watching before the second season’s end, those viewers “exhibited greater suicide risk and less optimism about the future than those who continued to the end.”

-Norton Children’s Medical Associates pediatricians screen for depression starting at age 11.
+Norton Children’s Medical Group pediatricians screen for depression starting at age 11.
 The screenings include a form for the patient to fill out, which his or her doctor then reviews.

 “13 Reasons Why” features a high school student, Hannah, who before committing suicide recorded a series of audiotapes for each of the 13 people in her life who led her to make the decision.
 Netflix announced earlier this summer that it deleted a scene from the first season’s final episode.